Today, we’ll look into three main equipment-related problems manufacturing companies might face and how to cope with them using 1C:Drive ERP.

 Non-availability of equipment

 Manual planning and lack of automation can also lead to the situation when the production schedule fails to accommodate sudden changes in workload or in current orders.
-In this case, the equipment is often stopped in order to undergo readjustments, and this postpones or even cancels order fulfillment and might lead to customer dissatisfaction and financial losses.

-For large manufacturers, different production departments can have trouble syncing their production schedules and deadlines, which might also result in equipment non-availability.
 With the implementation of a unified ERP system, the production planning process becomes much more transparent and efficient, allowing for the optimal usage of production capacities.

 Excessive production